fermyon/spin/docs/content/triage-guide.md

 - If the issue requires no further action or it is a suggestion we don't plan on working on, add an explanation, link to other relevant issues/comments, add the appropriate labels (`duplicate`, `wontfix`) and then close the issue.

 3. Visit the [Security Vulnerability tab](https://github.com/fermyon/spin/security/dependabot) to see if there are any outstanding dependabot PRs to review or if any vulnerabilities need to be addressed.

+If merging a dependabot PR turns out to be a complicated endevaor and there are reasons for not being able to merge it immediately, leave a comment explaining the situation and where application, link to relevant upstream issues/PRs to watch for progress.

 4. Time permitting, review and help move along issues in the `Investigating / Open for Comment` column.